Screenplay: Format and style

 The format is structured so that (as a ballpark estimate) one page equates to roughly one minute of screen time, though this often bears little resemblance to the runtime of the final production.
 The standard font is 12 point, 10 pitch Courier typeface.
 Wide margins of at least one inch are employed (usually larger for the left to accommodate hole punches).
+These formatting details, resulting in white space on the page, sometimes have the unintended consequence of reducing cultural specificity, which may require more detailed descriptions and thus text.

 The major components are action (sometimes called "screen direction") and dialogue.
 The action is written in the present tense and is limited to what can be heard or seen by the audience, for example descriptions of settings, character movements, or sound effects.
 The dialogue is the words the characters speak, and is written in a center column.

 Unique to the screenplay (as opposed to a stage play) is the use of slug lines.
 A slug line, also called a master scene heading, occurs at the start of each scene and typically contains three pieces of information: whether the scene is set inside or outside (INT. or EXT.; interior or exterior), the specific location, and the time of day.
 Each slug line begins a new scene.
 In a "shooting script" the slug lines are numbered consecutively for ease of reference.